Einstein · Hawking . Friedman · Lemaître · Hubble · Penzias · Wilson · Gamow · Dicke · Zel'dovich · Mather · Smoot · others

 General Metric

 The metric leaves some choice of normalization.
-One common choice is to say that scale factor is 1 today ().
-In this choice the coordinate r carries dimensionality as does k.
-In this choice k does not equal ±1 or 0 but .
+One common choice is to say that scale factor is 1 today (

 The metric is often written in a curvature normalized way via the transformation